ArtGateOne/ma3bcf2000/README.md

 Open my demo show in ma3 and try.

-Start plugin - to run feedback
+Start plugin BCF2000 OSC v3 or BCF2000 OSC v4 - to run feedback

+Plugin v3 - is from mr.button - modified by me and finally by Andreas from MAforum - plugin sends feedback to BCF2000 every half second

+Plugin v4 - author is Andreas from MAforum - this plugin sends only state changes to BCF2000

 ---